opsxcq/tasker/README.md

  * `image` - the image in the very same format as it is expressed for docker, in `repo/image:tag` for images in the default repository, of `server/repo/image:tag` for images residing somewhere else.
  * `reuse` - Default is `false`, if set to `true`, the container will be created only once, and then, reused for every execution
+ * `environment` - Define environment varibales to be used in the task execution, they follow the same pattern that you use in `docker-compose.yml` file, a list of `variable=value`.

 ## Entrypoint and Arguments